-Pollinators are key partners to farmers in producing much of California's food supply.
+Pollinators are essential partners to farmers in producing much of California's food supply.
 Fresh produce, including California-grown fruits, vegetables and nuts, provide important micronutrients and antioxidants.
-The top antioxidant fruits, such as red grapes, peaches, raspberries, strawberries, cherries, pears, oranges, apricots, cantaloupe, watermelon and tomatoes, all require animal pollination.
+Each of the top ten antioxidant fruits require animal pollination.

 Pollination also plays a vital role in the health of California's ecosystems, like forests and grasslands, which provide forage, fish and wildlife, timber, water, mineral resources, and recreational opportunities as well as enhanced economic development opportunities for communities up and down the state.
 Because 75 percent of all flowering plants rely on pollinators for reproduction, pollinators are directly responsible for providing significant environmental benefits needed to maintain healthy, biodiverse ecosystems.
 Pollinators play a role in many critical ecosystem services, including climate regulation, erosion control and water and nutrient cycling.